d-binu163/fastapi-test/README.md

 # FastAPI ML Model Deployment on Render

 This repository hosts a FastAPI API that serves predictions from a trained scikit-learn model.
 The API exposes a `/predict` endpoint that accepts JSON input and returns predictions.
+- Please NOTE: This repository is purely for experimental purposes.
+Everything and anything done here is to test different applications.
+Hence, it shall be deleted later.

 ---